Parkinson's Disease

 Deep Brain Stimulation

-Deep brain stimulation (DBS) is the process of using mild electric impulses to stimulate a chosen area of the basal ganglia in the mid-area of the brain (Parkinson’s Australia 2018).
+Deep brain stimulation (DBS) is the process of using mild electric impulses to stimulate a chosen area of the brain, such as the thalamus, globus pallidus or subthalamic nucleus (Fight Parkinson’s 2021).

 DBS is the primary surgery used for Parkinson’s treatment.
-Note this is not a cure, but a method of managing symptoms - particularly movement symptoms such as slowness, stiffness and tremors (Fight Parkinson’s 2021).
+Note that this is not a cure but a method of managing symptoms - particularly movement symptoms such as bradykinesia, stiffness and tremor (Fight Parkinson’s 2021).

 As a result of DBS, a patient may be able to reduce their medication.
-To be a candidate for DBS, a person will need to meet certain criteria.
-As with all surgery, there are significant risks involved (Parkinson’s Australia 2018).
+To be a candidate for DBS, a person must meet certain criteria.
+As with all surgery, there are significant risks involved (Fight Parkinson’s 2021).

 Lesioning Techniques